What is a Junior Mortgage?

-Junior mortgages can be viable options when compared to unsecured loans.
+Junior mortgages can be viable options when compared to credit cards or other high-interest, unsecured loans.
 In addition, mortgage interest is tax deductible, making the interest rates on junior mortgages sometimes lower than they appear when one considers the tax savings.

 However, not all junior mortgages are created equally.
-Borrowers are well served to compare fees, interest rates and terms among .
+Borrowers are well served to compare fees, interest rates and repayment terms among lenders.
 After all, when a borrower defaults, his or her home could end up belonging to the bank for good.